Background

 Money movement

-The behaviors that Incentive tries to instill into its participants are noble.
-But if the participant doesn’t act upon them (such as transferring savings to a savings account), the app didn’t accomplish its’ goal.
-I designed a way for users to take action within the app.
+The behaviors that Incentive tries to instill into its participants are noble—but if the participant doesn’t act upon them (such as transferring savings to a savings account), the app didn’t accomplish its’ goal.
+I designed a way for users to take action within the app through the use of a third party API, which was a cornerstone for every other behavioral feature within the app.

 Custom goals